Bandwidth/api-docs/README.md

 #### /docs

 Markdown documents will be placed in this sub-directories here - depending on which product they apply to.
-Any content added here will need to be added to the `sidebar.js` folder to make it possible for users to find - otherwise the doc will be inaccessable witout a direct link.
+Any content added here will need to be added to the `sidebar.js` file to make it possible for users to find - otherwise the doc will be inaccessable witout a direct link.

 #### /blog